-The Company maintains its operating accounts in a single financial institution.
-The balances are insured by the U.S. Federal Deposit Insurance Corporation ("FDIC") up to specified limits.
+The Company maintains its operating accounts in financial institutions in the U.S. and in Australia.
+The balances are insured up to specified limits.
 The Company's cash is maintained in checking accounts and money market funds with maturities of less than three months when purchased, which are readily convertible to known amounts of cash, and which in the opinion of management are subject to insignificant risk of loss in value.
+As of December 31, 2020 and 2019, the Company had cash in Australia of AUD\$214,240 (US\$165,092) and \$0, respectively.